 Use the link below to download the report.

 *We know that not everyone likes to use the term 'beneficiaries' when describing the people who use the services their charity or organisation provides.
 We have chosen to use this term in this report for its conciseness, and for the lack of a consensus on a better alternative for the third sector.
-We will be publishing a blog exploring the issues around this term in the coming weeks - please tweet us at @nfpSynergy or drop us an email (insight@nfpsynergy.net) if you'd like to share your views on the term 'beneficiary' or your preferred alternative(s).
+Please tweet us at @nfp_Research or drop us an email (insight@nfpresearch.com) if you'd like to share your views on the term 'beneficiary' or your preferred alternative(s).